panda3d/panda3d-docs/programming/texturing/texture-compression.rst

 if it doesn't already exist).
 Note that the ``model-cache-dir`` may already be specified; the default distribution of Panda specifies a model-cache to speed up loading bam files.

-Like DDS file format, the ``model-cache-compressed-textures`` variable isn't available in Panda3D versions prior to 1.6.